-Acting schools are institutions where students can acquire the necessary acting skills to become professional actors.
+Acting schools are institutions where students can, trough training, acquire the necessary acting skills to become professional actors.
 If your goal is to become an actor, drama schools have advantages over universities.
-In this article we will go over tips on how to get accepted into a drama school.
+In this article we will go over tips on how to get accepted into a drama school to follow its courses.

 1. Is it hard to get into a drama school?

 Yes it is.
-Being accepted is known to be a challenge.
+Choosing the right drama school can be a challenge in itself, but getting accepted into one is quite another.
 Preparation is key to succeed your drama school audition.
 The competition can get very tough, as each establishment only picks only a handful of applicants.

 In order to better your odds, be careful to follow the schools' instructions to the letter.
 If you are asked to prepare a monologue from a specific play or from a specific era, do just that.
 My point being, don’t give the panel an obvious reason to reject you.

 As the saying goes, practice makes perfect.
 As obvious as it may sound talented students have a better chance of being noticed and their application accepted.
 Growing and improving should be an integral part of your way of life.
 But this won’t happen overnight and only dedication will allow to reach your goals.
 On top of that, investing time and energy in yourself shows that you are dedicated and that's a quality schools are looking for.